ErikFortune/fgv/libraries/ts-extras/etc/ts-extras.api.md

     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver all(): T[];
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver atLeastOne(failMessage?: string): Result<T[]>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver first(failMessage?: string): Result<T>;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Success"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Failure" atLeastOne(failMessage?: string): Result<T[]>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Success"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Failure" first(failMessage?: string): Result<T>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static isExtendedArray<T>(a?: T[]): a is ExtendedArray<T>;
     // (undocumented)
     readonly itemDescription: string;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Success"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Failure" single(predicate?: (item: T) => boolean): Result<T>;
+    single(predicate?: (item: T) => boolean): Result<T>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Converter"
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Converter"
 //
 // @beta
 function extendedArrayOf<T, TC = undefined>(label: string, converter: Converter<T, TC>, onError?: Converters_2.OnError): Converter<ExtendedArray<T>, TC>;